Understanding Neurodiversity

 The Value in Being Neurodivergent

-There is value in seeing the world differently.7 Atypical cognition increases the survival rate for individuals, as well as for groups.
+There is value in seeing the world from a different perspective.7 Atypical cognition increases the survival rate for individuals, as well as for groups.
 A highly sensitive and vigilant person in a tribe helps to protect the other members from unforeseen danger and attacks.

-Neurodivergent people have a variety of beneficial abilities that help them to think innovatively and engage in unique activities and complex tasks.
+Neurodivergent individuals possess a range of beneficial abilities that enable them to think innovatively and engage in unique activities and complex tasks.
 Still, they also commonly have difficulty remembering or feeling motivated to take care of mundane but necessary responsibilities such as grocery shopping, paying bills on time, making medical appointments, cleaning, and doing other chores.
 Neurotypicals seem to find completing necessary chores easier, yet they also have weaknesses.
 Instead of focusing on deficits, highlighting people’s strengths benefits everyone in society.8

-Children who are Autistic have higher rates of experiencing long-term emotional and physical abuse.9 Neurodivergent adults showcase a variety of abilities that could be genetic, related to surviving chaotic environments as they were growing up, or potentially a combination of both.
-These abilities may include hypervigilance, hyperfocus, increased alertness, enhanced sensory perception, pattern recognition, synesthesia, high creativity, artistic ability,10 high energy levels, resilience, hyper empathy, advanced problem solving, nonlinear thinking, more significant risk tolerance, courage, increased self-awareness, spontaneity, and more.
+Children who are autistic have higher rates of experiencing long-term emotional and physical abuse.9 Neurodivergent adults exhibit a range of abilities that may be genetic, related to their experiences growing up in chaotic environments, or a combination of both.
+These abilities may include hypervigilance, hyperfocus, increased alertness, enhanced sensory perception, pattern recognition, synesthesia, high creativity, artistic ability,10 high energy levels, resilience, hyper-empathy, advanced problem-solving, nonlinear thinking, more significant risk tolerance, courage, increased self-awareness, spontaneity, and more.

 Differences in human cognition have led to numerous inventions and innovations throughout history.
 Unfortunately, though, many in society still view any variation from the norm as a ‘disorder’ or illness and do not have a good understanding of neurodiversity.11 Neurodivergent individuals face challenges because society is ableist and is designed exclusively for neurotypicals instead of for all people.

-Happy Soul Path views neurodiversity through an empowerment lens.
-We focus on the strengths of being on the spectrum while working to minimize the struggles.
-If the right conditions are met, neurodivergent people can be highly creative, innovative leaders of society.
+I view neurodiversity through an empowerment lens.
+I focus on the strengths of being on the spectrum while working to minimize the struggles.
+If the right conditions are met, neurodivergent individuals can be highly creative and innovative leaders in society.

-If you’d like help from a neurodivergent coach & counselor who understands your challenges and can guide you to establish a better life,
+If you’d like help from a neurodivergent counsellor who understands your challenges and can guide you to establish a happier life,

 ADHD and Autism/Asperger’s, 12

-People with Autism tend to have narrow interests and engage in repetitive behaviors.
-People with ADHD tend to have more broad, varied interests and struggle with boredom and routine.
+People with autism tend to have narrow interests and engage in repetitive behaviours.
+People with ADHD tend to have broader, varied interests and struggle with boredom and routine.
 Both types of neurodivergence are not conditions that need to be “fixed” or “cured.”
-Instead, understanding how neurodivergent brains work and recognizing their strengths can help people understand their characteristics and thrive.
+Instead, understanding how neurodivergent brains function and recognizing their strengths can help individuals comprehend their characteristics and thrive.

-ADHD and Autism share common characteristics, including the ability to hyperfocus on special interests, inattention, atypical movement (such as fidgeting or stimming behaviors), social difficulties, sensory sensitivities, differences in learning style, and executive functioning.14 More recently, it has been discovered that neurodivergence is frequently associated with higher intelligence and creativity.15
+ADHD and autism share common characteristics, including the ability to hyperfocus on special interests, inattention, atypical movement (such as fidgeting or stimming behaviours), social difficulties, sensory sensitivities, differences in learning style, and executive functioning.14 More recently, it has been discovered that neurodivergence is frequently associated with higher intelligence and creativity.15

 AuDHD